msdigital/oasis/README.md

 ## Authors

-This project is licensed under GNU Lesser General Public License version 3 (GNU LGPLv3) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under GNU Lesser General Public License version 3 (GNU LGPLv3) - see the [LICENSE](LICENSE) file for details.